 Martha has been heard in recitals, concerts and opera in Florida, Illinois, Texas and Wisconsin.
 Martha is an avid art song enthusiast and enjoys presenting exciting recitals in both traditional and non-traditional formats.
 While she feels at home on the stage, she enjoys taking the classical art form into new venues, most recently performing art song recitals live, broadcast over the Internet.
 Through this new performance vehicle, Martha attracted a worldwide audience, reaching viewers across the United States and in countries such as Argentina, Thailand, Germany and Slovenia.

-Martha has served on the music faculty at the State College of Florida, Manatee-Sarasota for over ten years, where she teaches Applied Voice lessons to both music majors and non-majors, Class Voice and Music Appreciation.
-In addition to maintaining a private studio, Martha is available to sing or play for a variety of occasions.
-Contact her for details.
+Martha has served on the music faculty at the State College of Florida, Manatee-Sarasota for over ten years, where she teaches Applied Voice lessons to both music majors and non-majors, Class Voice and Music Appreciation and maintains a private studio.
+When not involved in something musical, you can find Martha at the beach or on the tennis court!